Top 5 Footwork Drills for Basketball

-For these footwork development program your players are in need for resistance bands.
-For best quality and price click on the link below:
+For this footwork development program, your players are in need of resistance bands.
+For the best quality and price click on the link below:

 As you can see in the picture, you can add another resistor band around the player's waist.
 That band is not going to be pulled in different directions while your players are doing the jumping.
 You can tell them to jump in a way like they are playing defense, while you pull them in the opposite direction to make the movement even harder.

 After a while, you are going to notice how your players are faster while moving in a stance.